kyoheiu/blog.kyoheiu.dev/content/post/aoc2020-haskell-01_en.md

 ### Part Two
 This problem is followed by a little bit harder one: Search the three numbers that sum to 2020.
 So does we have to make subsequences of a sequence?
-`subsequences` in `Data.List` costs high, and takes long time to finish if the sequence is long.
+`subsequences` in `Data.List` costs high, and takes long time to finish if the sequence is big.
 In this case, instead of full-search, we should re-use the first answer code like this:

 ```hs
 import Data.List as L